jcrossbdn/fpp-after-hours/README.md

 - a file is copied to cron.d to test for failed music.
 This cron will restart the playlist if problems are detected as long as the music is supposed to be operating
 - mpd is configured with all known sound cards, the currently selected fpp sound card is forced on during mpd playback
 - there is an uninstall script in the plugin directory that will unload cron, remove mpd & mpc, and remove plugin-data files used by this plugin.
 The main config file will not be deleted and is found in the plugindata directory.

+### API
+All fpp-after-hours functions from the user interface are now handled by the fpp-after-hours API which is exposed on the computer running the fpp-after-hours plugin.
+The API endpoints are as follows:

+***

+#### **Delete Stream**
+**GET** /api/plugin/fpp-after-hours/deleteStream?deleteStream=*&lt;uid of stream&gt;*
+- deleteStream is required
+  - uid is found in the fpp-after-hours-config.json file or the getStreams API endpoint
+- Returns:
+  - Successful (HTTP 200): {status:true}
+  - Error (HTTP 200): {status:false, data:"The error message"}

+***

+#### **Update Stream**
+**POST** /api/plugin/fpp-after-hours/updateStream
+- priority[*order (zero indexed)*][*uid*]
+  - should be posted as such [{0:first uid},{1:second uid},{2:third uid}]
+  - priority must contain all streams with their order in the tree.
+There is no error checking for mismatches or duplicates
+- uid *(required except for calls only for priority updates)*
+  - to create a new stream entry pass a 0 to uid
+- name *(required except for calls only for priority updates)*
+  - a string value describing the stream
+- url *(required except for calls only for priority updates)*
+  - a valid url to an internet stream endpoint
+- active *(optional)*
+  - 1 = true *default
+  - 0 = false
+- volume *(optional)*
+  - an integer between 0 and 100
+    - *100 is default

+***

+#### **Get Streams**
+**GET** /api/plugin/fpp-after-hours/getStreams[?noPing]
+- noPing *(optional)*
+  - true = do not attempt to ping stream endpoints during scan (faster response)
+  - false *default = ping stream endpoints during scan

+// GET /api/plugin/fpp-after-hours/getStreamPing?uid=x

+// GET /api/plugin/fpp-after-hours/start

+// GET /api/plugin/fpp-after-hours/stop

+// GET /api/plugin/fpp-after-hours/getNowPlaying[?titleOnly=true/false]

+// GET /api/plugin/fpp-after-hours/setMPDvolume?value=x
+//      value a10 to increase by 10%, s10 to decrease by 10%, 50 to set to 50%
+// *only changes the volume of the MPD player and only works when fpp-after-hours is in control of the audio

+// GET /api/plugin/fpp-after-hours/updateScripts

+// GET /api/plugin/fpp-after-hours/installDependencies[?stream=true/false]
+//  *stream=true - returns a stream response instead of a typical api response (designed for use in the gui modal for live updates)